 To tackle shadow IT, you want the business side to appreciate the tech side for its consultative expertise characterized by values of enablement, transparency, and partnership.

 If you want to consistently deliver on those values, it’s best to work with providers who share your vision.
-At Superb Internet, we are a customer-centric IaaS provider that forms transparent partnerships with our clients to enable their success.
+A customer-centric IaaS provider that forms transparent partnerships with between, employees, managers, and clients could enable their success.

 By Kent Roberts